kohler/hotcrp/devel/apidoc/submissions.md

 `new`
 : Delete any existing share link and create a new one.

-Only authors and administrators can modify a share link.
+Only authors and submission administrators can modify a share link.

 * param !share share_action
 * param ?expires_in integer